 The modal difference matters more than it sounds.
 Chat has a fundamentally different rhythm than voice — responses are shorter, interruptions are possible, the cadence of natural conversation is different.
 Platforms that bolt voice onto a chat-first architecture tend to produce AI that talks like a chat bot, not a person you’d be on the phone with.

-Whether Joi actually solves this — whether the voice experience feels different enough from chat-with-voice — is what I’m most interested in testing.
+Whether Joi actually solves this — whether the voice experience feels different enough from chat-with-voice — is what we’re most interested in testing.

 The platform has a smaller footprint than the major companion apps.
 The user community is vocal and tends to skew toward users who specifically want voice interaction rather than text.
 That’s a self-selected group, which makes their reviews both more reliable about the voice quality and less reliable about the overall platform.

 The content policy appears to be moderately permissive.
-Less explicit than the most permissive platforms, more permissive than Character.AI.
+Less explicit than the most permissive platforms, but not filter-heavy either.
 The specifics are unclear without firsthand testing.

 Pricing

-From what I’ve found: free tier is limited to a small number of minutes per day, paid tier unlocks longer calls and more features.
-Exact pricing numbers I haven’t been able to confirm across multiple independent sources, so I’m not publishing a figure until I can verify it.
+From what we’ve found: free tier is limited to a small number of minutes per day, paid tier unlocks longer calls and more features.
+Exact pricing numbers we haven’t been able to confirm across multiple independent sources, so we’re not publishing a figure until we can verify it.

-Reviewing properly once I have hands-on access — this one warrants more than a synthesis review given how differentiated the core interaction model is.
+Reviewing properly once we have hands-on access — this one warrants more than a synthesis review given how differentiated the core interaction model is.